In Today's Issue

 Open Enrollment Deadline Approaching Quickly

 The annual open enrollment period for University health care plans, dental plans, Flexible Spending Account (FSA), and Health Savings Account (HSA) for 2011 ends Nov.
 29. Any changes made after the open enrollment deadline will require a qualifying event.
 Contributing to a FSA and/or HSA?
 You must make a 2011 election.
 If you fail to elect a contribution amount for 2011, regardless of whether you participated in 2010, your 2011 contribution will be $0.
-ASK-URHR (275-8747) will be available until 6 p.m.
-Monday, Nov.
+ASK-URHR (275-8747) will be available until 6 p.m. today and Monday, Nov.
 29, if you wish to make your changes via telephone.
 Questions?
 Call ASK-URHR or visit the Benefits Web site.

 Humanities Project: Theorizing Black Scholars

 Holiday Hours Set for Wilson Commons, Bookstore